iizukak/mdsite/README.md

 out/static/image.jpeg
 ```

-`out/index.html` automatically includes a table of contents.

 In the current directory, you should have `potage.yaml` configuration file.
 Please check `Usage` section.

 ## Installation

-potage requires Python3.7 or later.
+potage requires Python 3.7 or later.

 To install `potage`, execute the below commands.